wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

-**[A.2.p4.8]** Consider a program that consists of a single task with work 10,000 GFlop.
+**[A.2.p4.8]** Consider a program that consists of a single task with work 10,000 Gflop.
 The developer of the program has an idea to expose data-parallelism where the code now consists of $n$ tasks, each of them with work $(10000+X)/n$ (i.e., there is some work overhead for exposing data-parallelism, but there is no sequential phase).
 For what value of X